 - By July 2016, Frome Town Council produces and rolls out a clear and visible communications campaign to inform people of the areas of responsibility for service provision of the different levels of local government (town, district and county levels).
 This campaign would be of benefit to all Frome residents and we therefore recommend that it is undertaken as a Frome-wide initiative.

 - In the following six months, Frome Town Councillors from each ward should seek opportunities to meet their ward residents for face to face meetings to enable people to get to know their local representatives and ensure a fluid communication channel with local authorities.
 This would be achieved by arranging regular surgeries in their ward and by setting up community meetings where people can talk about local issues and find out how they can be supported in their community initiatives.

 Both 1) and 2) above would have a positive impact both for Frome residents and for Frome Town Council in terms of:

 - increased sense of empowerment with residents as their understanding of jurisdiction of issues is improved, leading to focused communication with the right authority, and awareness of what is in their power to change or do;

 - reduced resident inquiries to Frome Town Council for matters beyond their jurisdiction;

 - Improved relationship between local citizens and the Town Council.

 In order to capitalise on the learnings and models developed through a Phase 2 of the Community Connections project, and with the aim to build skills and resources across the whole Frome community, for residents to create positive change in their areas and improve their wellbeing and quality of life, we recommend that:

-After a 6-month cycle of A. and B. above, a training package is developed with the aim of providing training workshops for community leaders across Frome in the aspects of community development and leadership that were most useful for leaders in the pilot areas.
+After a six-month cycle of A and B above, a training package is developed with the aim of providing training workshops for community leaders across Frome in the aspects of community development and leadership that were most useful for leaders in the pilot areas.
 The training package would be developed by, or in coordination with, the facilitator/community organiser(s) involved in the pilot project.